-The Lisp Library feature allows you to extend uLisp with your own library of functions written in Lisp.
+The Lisp Library feature allows you to extend uLisp with your own library of function or variable definitions written in Lisp.
 They are stored as text in flash memory along with the uLisp code, and get loaded when you run uLisp.

 For example, suppose you would like your uLisp environment to include these square and cube functions: